JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ### Add the dynamic linking flag for SQLDelight

 The Kotlin Multiplatform wizard generates projects set up for static linking of iOS frameworks.
-To use the native SQLDelight driver on iOS, add the linker flag that would allow this particular library to be linked dynamically.
+To use the native SQLDelight driver on iOS, add the linker flag that would allow Xcode tooling to find the system-provided SQLite binary.

 To do that: